snijderlab/rustyms/rustyms/README.md

 * `align` - gives access to mass based alignment of peptides.
 * `identification` - gives access to methods reading many different identified peptide formats.
 * `imgt` - enables access to the IMGT database of antibodies germline sequences, with annotations.
-* `isotopes` - gives access to generation of an averagine model for isotopes, also enables two additional dependencies
+* `isotopes` - gives access to generation of an averagine model for isotopes, also enables two additional dependencies.
-* `rand` - allows the generation of random peptides  align.
+* `rand` - allows the generation of random peptides.
-* `rayon` - enables parallel iterators using rayon, mostly for `imgt` but also in consecutive
+* `rayon` - enables parallel iterators using rayon, mostly for `imgt` but also in consecutive align.
+* `mzdata` - enables integration with [mzdata](https://github.com/mobiusklein/mzdata) which has more advanced raw file support.